 I think we can all agree that zits are evil.
 They look unpleasant, they feel just as bad, and they have the potential to ruin a perfectly good date, photograph, or glance in the mirror.
 But that stops with our simple two-step guide to zapping a zit in its tracks.
-For those times when you feel one coming on—when it has just started to form, and you feel that panic-inducing first realization that things could get ugly—this is what to do.
+For those times when you feel one coming on—you know, when it has just started to form, and you feel that panic-inducing realization coming on that things could get ugly—this is what you need to do.
 Keep scrolling to see how to prevent a zit from becoming a full-blown distraction on your face.

 The powerful one-two punch for banishing a pimple involves cortisone followed by Visine.
 But before we cover that, the golden rule to remember—and consider ground zero before steps one and two—is don't touch the darn thing.
 Says Dr. Mona Gohara, dermatologist and associate clinical professor at the Yale School of Medicine Department of Dermatology, "Trying to pop it will just make it mad and harder to treat."
 The outcome you want is invisibility, and angering it will just make whatever is there that much more mad, and thus more visible.

 Says Dr. Ron Moy, Beverly Hills dermatologist, vice president of the Skin Cancer Foundation, and former president of the American Academy of Dermatology (i.e., he knows everything there is to know about zits), "The main goal for an immediate treatment is to reduce inflammation"—and the fastest way is through cortisone.
 Apply a tiny dab of cortisone on the area to make the inflammation go down.
 And lastly, add a little Visine to reduce any associated redness.
 The 60-second combination will kick a pimple to the curb fast.